When something feels off, you go to a doctor.

 If chiropractors are doctors and if they are effective at treating pain, it would make sense that insurance companies would cover your adjustments.

-The good news is that most health insurance carriers do cover chiropractic care.
+The good news is that most health insurance carriers and certain Medicare plans do cover chiropractic care.

 Before you schedule your appointment, see whether your policy covers chiropractic adjustments and if you need to see an in-network provider.